 Not at this time.
 All units are built out to our same high quality specifications along with a thorough quality control inspection before being shipped out.
 This method allows us to support our farmers by eliminating any confounding factors, allowing us to resolve any mechanical issues that may arise.
 However, we do see a lot of people add-in things for themselves after the fact such as business logos and work tables inside the farm.

-8. What are the ongoing monthly cost to operate the LGM?
+8. What are the ongoing monthly costs to operate the LGM?

 Average monthly operation cost for an LGM is approximately $1,100.
-To help future freight farmers, we’ve broken out the monthly expenses that can be expected when operating a Leafy Green Machine in the United States here.
 It is important to note that each farm will vary slightly, as electricity and water rates are specific to each location.

 9. What is Farmhand Shop?